PCV13 is now funded for our National Immunisation Schedule. Please find information below on the change over from PCV10 to PCV13.

 If a course of PCV10 has not been completed, children under 5 years will be eligible for catch up doses.
 Consult with 0800 IMMUNE or refer to Appendix 2 of Immunisation Handbook for information on appropriate catch-up doses.

 There is no change to the criteria used to confirm who is deemed to be at ‘high risk’ of pneumococcal disease (see the PHARMAC schedule).
-Those who meet the criteria should have include the extra primary course dose administered at 3 months of age.
-Thus, they receive 4 doses in total (3+1schedule).
+Those who meet the criteria should have included the extra primary course dose administered at 3 months of age.
+Thus, they receive 4 doses in total (3+1 schedule).

 It is important for all of those who are considered to be ‘high risk’ of pneumococcal disease continue to receive their 23PPV from aged 2 years.